-- 1. Student completes application and submits directly to the ESU by January 29, 2018. - Student Application - Parent/Guardian Application - School Form (to be sent directly to the ESU by the referrer) - Medical Form - \$100 Application Fee (check) - 2.
-ESU Staff shares applications with Regional Chairs. - 3.
-Regional Chairs conduct interviews February 5-19, 2018 (individual dates to be set). - 4.
-Regional Chairs submit interview evaluations to ESU Staff/SSE Committee by February 21, 2018. - 5.
-American ESU SSE Committee selects finalists, who are notified mid-March 2018 of their status. - 6.
+- 1. Student completes application and submits directly to the ESU by January 14, 2022. - Student Application - Parent/Guardian Application - School Form (to be sent directly to the ESU by the referrer) - Medical Form - \$100 Application Fee (check) - 2.
+ESU forwards applications to SSE Committee Regional Chairs. - 3.
+Regional Chairs conduct interviews February 1-10, 2022 (individual dates to be set). - 4.
+Regional Chairs submit interview evaluations to ESU Staff/SSE Committee by February 22, 2022. - 5.
+American ESU SSE Committee selects finalists, who are notified by March 1, 2022 of their status. - 6.
 British ESU SSE Committee places American students at schools in the UK. - 7.
-Finalists are notified of their placements in the UK in mid-April 2018.
+Finalists are notified of their school placements in the UK in mid-April.